Badge UI design: Notification, count, and status patterns

 It's user-friendly to overlap a Badge over filtering control when some options were selected before.

 Below we see some tooltips on the map.
-It's clearly distinct — some filtering options were picked affecting on results, and Badge has now appeared at the app corner:
+It is clearly distinct: some filtering options were picked, affecting the results, and a Badge has now appeared at the app corner:

 Badge UI design exploration